County Evaluation Process

 6. Shooting – does the player take smart shots

 These factors are not all inclusive and are subjective.
-Each session we have at least 3 evaluators.
 The evaluators are asked to select the 10 players that would make the best team.
 So they are looking for point guards, shooting guards, and big men.
 In age groups with multiple teams they are asked to list the 10 players for the next best team, and so on.

 You will often see the evaluators meet in the center of the court to compare observations.
 This is one way we try to make sure players are not overlooked.
-If evaluators have different opinions on certain players, we may create 2 on 2 or 3 on 3 situations to get a better look.
 We ask the evaluators to come to a consensus on their selections.
 The goal is to try to make sure every player gets a fair evaluation.

 I admit this process is not perfect; we have limited time and a large number of players.
 We strive to make the tryouts fair by having multiple sessions and multiple evaluators.
-Please keep in mind that everyone involved in the basketball program is a volunteer and we are doing the best we can.
+Please keep in mind that all of our coaches are volunteers and will do the best they can.